rajashashankmuppirala/memoryGame/README.md

 # Run as andoid app.
 $ yarn run android

-# Build as a web app.
+# Run as a web app.
 $ yarn run web

 ```